Rambo: First Blood Part II: Plot

-Three years after the events in Hope, Washington, former U.S. Army Green Beret John Rambo is imprisoned at a penal labor facility.
+Three years after the incident in Hope, Washington, (Note: As depicted in First Blood (1982)) former U.S. Army Green Beret John Rambo is imprisoned at a penal labor facility.
 He is met by Colonel Sam Trautman, his commanding officer during the Vietnam War.
 Trautman explains that the U.S. government is under pressure because of reports that POWs are still being held in Vietnam.
-To placate the public, a solo infiltration mission has been approved to confirm these reports, and Rambo's name was suggested as he is versed with the POW camp.
-Rambo agrees to take the mission in exchange for a presidential pardon.
+To placate the public, a solo infiltration mission has been approved to confirm these reports, and Rambo's name was suggested as he is well-versed with the particular POW camp.
+Rambo agrees to take the mission in exchange for a possible, but not guaranteed, presidential pardon.

 In Thailand, Rambo and Trautman meet helicopter pilot Michael Ericson, his partner Lifer, and Marshall Roger Murdock, the bureaucrat overseeing the operation.
 He is instructed to take pictures of a suspected POW camp, but not to engage enemy personnel or attempt a rescue.
-Trautman is the only person involved in the operation whom Rambo trusts.
+Trautman is the only person involved in the operation whom Rambo trusts due to his suspicions of Murdock's motives.

 During his aerial insertion, Rambo's parachute gets caught.
 He is forced to cut himself free and jettison most of his gear, leaving him only with knives and a bow and arrow.
 His assigned contact, Vietnamese intelligence agent Co Bao, arranges for local river pirates to take them upriver.
 Rambo reaches the Vietnamese camp, which is commanded by Captain Vinh and Lieutenant Tay.
 Rambo confirms the presence of POWs.
-Against orders, he frees POW Banks.
+Against orders, he frees one of the POWs, Banks.

 Rambo, Co and Banks attempt to withdraw, but the river pirates betray them as a Vietnamese gunboat closes in.
 Rambo kills the pirates and disables the gunboat with an RPG.
 Before reaching an extraction point, Rambo and Banks separate from Co.
 Under mortar attack, they are spotted by Trautman aboard a rescue helicopter with Ericson and Lifer.
-Trautman informs base, but Murdock responds by ordering Ericson to abort the rescue.
-Lifer prevents Trautman from interfering as the crew abandons Rambo and Banks, who are captured by the Vietnamese.
-Confronted by Trautman upon his return to base, Murdock reveals that the mission was a sham.
-Any evidence of POWs would have been ignored, as the discovery would have forced the United States to expend resources, or possibly even start another war to secure their release.
+Trautman informs Murdock, but Murdock responds by ordering Ericson to abort the rescue.
+Lifer holds Trautman at gunpoint, and Rambo and Banks can only watch as the helicopter abandons them before they are captured by the Vietnamese.
+Back at the base, Trautman confronts Murdock with the accusation that the mission was a sham, and any evidence of POWs would have been ignored.
+Murdock says that the discovery of POWs would have forced the United States to expend resources, or possibly even start another war to secure the release of "a bunch of forgotten ghosts."